TheOsceola - Four-star ATH BJ Gibson commits to Florida State

 Gibson is the second athlete this week to commit to FSU, as he joins Miami Central WR Lawayne McCoy, who committed on Thursday.
 Both prospects have impressive tape on both sides of the ball.
 But whereas McCoy will likely play receiver, Gibson charts as a defensive back.

+After a photo shoot earlier on Saturday, Gibson had a meeting with FSU Head Coach Mike Norvell and told him that he was committing.
+In typical Norvell fashion, he yelled and jumped around the room.

+"It made me feel at peace," Gibson said on the meeting with Norvell.
+"To understand and know that he is excited for me to be here and come here.
+That really makes me feel great about my decision."

 After committing, Gibson ran into fellow 2024 FSU WR commit Camdon Frier.
-After an exchange of words, the two embraced and shook hands, visibly excited, as they had been teammates before and will be once again.
+After an exchange of words, the two embraced and shook hands, visibly excited, as they had been teammates before on a travel baseball team and now get to be teammates on the football field.

 As spring practices conclude, Gibson's commitment will provide a wave of momentum as FSU coaches and assistants go back out on the recruiting trail.